-The determination of the current heart rate by means of the chest strap serves only to display the current heart rate during exercise.
-This value says nothing about the safe or effective training heart rate.
+The determination of the current heart rate by means of the chest belt serves only to display the current heart rate during exercise.
+This value says nothing about the safety and effectiveness of the training.
 Also, this type of measurement is in no way designed or suitable for medical diagnostic purposes.

-Therefore, discuss with your family doctor the most suitable training programme for you.
-Create and implement your exercise plan before you start exercising.
+Therefore, discuss with your family doctor the most suitable procedure for you and create your exercise plan before you start exercising.